2014 United States House of Representatives elections in New York: Declined

+Woolf also received the Working Families nomination.

 Republican primary

 The county Republican committees endorsed Elise Stefanik, a former aide in the George W. Bush Administration, as their designated candidate in a meeting on February 7, 2014.
 Michael Ring, a broadcast engineer and political activist from Jefferson County, and Jamie Waller, a former Marine and political consultant, both initially entered the race but withdrew in March.
 Former 2012 nominee Matt Doheny entered the race.
 Actor John James, Warren County District Attorney Kate Hogan, State Senator Betty Little and 2009 and 2010 Conservative Party nominee Doug Hoffman did not run.

 Joseph Gilbert, the former emergency services director for St. Lawrence County and a local Tea Party activist, withdrew from the Republican primary on April 11, 2014, due to personal and family problems.
-He may still run in the general election under the banner of the Constitution Party if he can resolve those problems by June.
-Doheny and Stefanik also sought the Conservative and Independence Party nominations.
-Stefanik won the Conservative endorsement and Doheny won the Independence nomination, but after he lost the Republican primary, announced his support for Stefanik.
-He was eventually removed from the ballot and Stefanik took the Independence Party nomination.
+It was speculated that he might still run in the general election under the banner of the Constitution Party if he could resolve those problems by June, but this did not happen.